idmgroup/dspace-rest-client/README.md

 The Spring dependency is set to Spring 4.2 but the code has been successfuly tested with Spring 3.2.

+## Versioning

+The versioning of the client reflects the versioning of the DSpace repository.
+The current master branch supports version 5_x of the API.
+On the short term a dspace-5_x branch will be created for the 5_x support and master will be dedicated to DSpace master, i.e. 6_x.
+The version number contains a additional maintenance number.

 ## Build hints

 ### Update WADL